madetech/handbook/guides/learning/README.md

 ## What resources are available to develop myself

-All team members have 12 days per year of personal learning time that can be used flexibly - i.e 1 day a month, a 1 week block or 3 days per quarter - whatever works best for you.
+All team members have up to 12 days per year of personal learning time that can be used flexibly - i.e 1 day a month, a 1 week block or 3 days per quarter - whatever works best for you.
 You may request more days if needed, and if this is supporting your career progression.

 * Find out [how to book learning time](booking_learning_time.md)